mumrah/ninotnc-ble/README.md

-# NinoTNC APRS Expansion Board
+# NinoTNC BLE Expansion Board

-This project brings robust and bi-directional APRS support to the best AX.25 TNC on the market, the [NinoTNC](https://tarpn.net/t/nino-tnc/nino-tnc.html).
+This project brings robust and bi-directional Bluetooth connectivity to the best amateur radio TNC on the market, the [NinoTNC](https://tarpn.net/t/nino-tnc/nino-tnc.html).
+This allows for the deployment of robust bi-directional APRS at a low cost and in the DIY ham spirit.

 The total cost for setting up an APRS mobile station using this project (excluding radio and antenna system) is around $80.